Chart Color Schemes

 Age

 The median age in Berwick - North is 43 years, considerably higher than Greater Melbourne's average of 37 years and substantially exceeding the national average of 38 years.
-The age profile shows that those aged 75-84 years are particularly prominent, comprising 8.4% of the population, while those aged 25-34 years are comparatively smaller at 9.6%, compared to Greater Melbourne's figures.
-Between 2021 and present day, the 15-24 age group has grown from 12.3% to 13.1% of the population, while the 25-34 cohort has declined from 10.4% to 9.6%.
+The age profile shows that those aged 75-84 are particularly prominent, making up 8.4% of the population, while the 25-34 age group is comparatively smaller at 9.6%.
+Between 2021 and present, the 15 to 24 age group has grown from 12.3% to 13.1%, while the 25 to 34 cohort has declined from 10.4% to 9.6%.
 By 2041, demographic projections reveal significant shifts in Berwick - North's age structure.
 The 85+ age cohort is projected to rise substantially, increasing by 849 people (91%) from 937 to 1,787.
 Notably, the combined 65+ age groups are expected to account for 76% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 25-34 and 0-4 cohorts are projected to experience population declines.
+Conversely, the 25 to 34 and 0 to 4 cohorts are projected to experience population declines.